Messe Berlin and the coronavirus outbreak

 Since the beginning of the coronavirus pandemic special safety and hygiene measures have become necessary in order to hold trade fairs and guest events.
 The focus here is on the health and safety of our customers, visitors and employees.
 We are in close contact with the relevant public health authorities of the Land of Berlin and our measures follow the recommendations of the Robert Koch Institute.
 The Berlin Senate provides up-to-the-minute information on containing the pandemic on its own website.

-No trade fairs or in-person events are scheduled on our grounds until May 2021.
+In view of the current development around the corona pandemic, face-to-face events are currently only taking place to a limited extent on the grounds of Messe Berlin.
 Instead we have set up virtual formats which, despite the wide-ranging restrictions, make it possible for our exhibitors, partners and visitors to participate.
 An updated timetable can be found on our event calendar.

 Trade fairs, congresses and guest events can only take place on the Berlin Exhibition Grounds while taking the SARS CoV-2 Infection Protection Measures Ordinance into account, and in close coordination with the relevant public health authority.